gcp

 • location (str, optional) – The physical datacenter location to load the data onto.
 See the Google Cloud Platform documentation for options.
 If not given, non-existing tables will be created in the default location of the dataset.
 Defaults to an empty string.

-• **kwargs – Additional keyword arguments passed on to the to_gbq call.
+• **kwargs – Additional keyword arguments passed on to the dataframe method that writes to parquet file.

 Write a pandas DataFrame to a Google BigQuery table.